Learning Repetition-Invariant Representations for Polymer Informatics: Methodology

 For Prim’s algorithm \cite{prim1957shortest}, let \(x_v^{(\ell)}\in\{0,1\}\) indicate whether node \(v\) has been added to the tree after \(\ell\) steps.
 Choose a start node \(s\), the MST is constrcuted as

 where $w$ represents the edge weight, given our message passing design in \cref{eq:max_agg}, we have

-The additive residual term \(h_v^{(\ell-1)}\) in \cref{eq:max_agg} ensures that only the node selected by max‑aggregation at layer~$\ell$ receives an update, while all other nodes satisfy \(\,h_v^{(\ell)}=h_v^{(\ell-1)}\), perfectly mirroring Prim’s algorithm where nodes not chosen in the greedy step remain unchanged.
+The additive residual term \(h_v^{(\ell-1)}\) in \cref{eq:max_agg} ensures that only the feature selected by max‑aggregation at layer~$\ell$ receives an update, while all others satisfy \(\,h_v^{(\ell)}=h_v^{(\ell-1)}\), mirroring Prim’s algorithm where nodes not chosen in the greedy step remain unchanged.
 Additionally, we incorporate an $\ell_1$ sparsity penalty on model parameters as

 encourages many entries of \(\theta_M^{(\ell)},\theta_U^{(\ell)}\) to become exactly zero.
 This further reinforces the MST alignment by pruning weak connections in the learned message scores, so that only the strongest (MST‑relevant) edges survive, enhancing both sparsity and interpretability. \paragraph{Max vs. Mean, Sum.} While max‑aggregation selects the single most informative incoming message at each node, classical sum‑ and mean‑aggregation mix all neighbor messages\cite{liu2022graph}.
 In particular, for sum and mean we have: